Please note:

 (Click to see larger picture.)

-Here the assignments I configured for my IR Remote Controls:
+This topic is showing the assignments I configured for my own IR Remote Controls.

 Both can be used in parallel of course.